priemum/Micro-Banking-System/README.md

 *	Calculating interest rates and updating the account balances accordingly (the rates differ for each account type)
 *	Calculating the monthly interests for FD and updating the linked savings account

+## Methodology

+The ER diagram for the database is given below.

+For the development of the microbank app, we used Android Studio.
+The local database was designed using MySQL lite.
+The central database was developed using MySQL.
+Backened functions were implemented using Node.js and the UI was rendered using Pug.